mys-lang/mys/README.rst

 - Strings, bytes and tuple items are **mutable** by default.
 Mark them as ``Final`` to make them immutable.

-- Classes and functions are private by default.
-Decorate them with ``@public`` to make them public.
-Variables are always private.
+- Classes, functions and variables are public by default.
+Add a leading ``_`` to their name make them private.

 - Lambda functions are not supported.